john-doherty/simple-storage/README.md

 ## Star the repo

-If you find this useful ⭐ the repo, it helps me prioritize which bugs tackle.
+If you find this useful ⭐ the repo, it helps me prioritise which bugs to work on.

 ## History